 What is the Can Am Cup?

-The CanAm cup is our annual flagship race for A Class and is awarded to the winner of the A Class race on Saturday at the last event of the season.
+The CanAm cup is our annual flagship race.
+The Cup is awarded to the overall winner of the Saturday race at an event chosen at the beginning of the season.
+Check the Schedule page for the current year’s chosen date.
 It is a regular points race but a special award is given to the driver who wins it.

 What is the Oliver Clubine Memorial Cup?